 As runners we ask a lot of our feet.
 They are expected to sit inside socks and shoes and carry us for many hours and miles a week, and more often than not they are not pampered or inspected with the same level of attention as we give to other, less-crucial parts of our runners’ bodies.
-It’s not surprising that many running-related injuries involve the feet – whether it’s a nasty blister, plantar fasciitis, or possible stress fractures, any one of these can stop you running if you suffer from them.
+It’s not surprising that many running-related injuries involve the feet – whether it’s foot pain as a result of a nasty blister, plantar fasciitis, or possible stress fractures, any one of these can stop you running if you suffer from them.

 This is why foot care for runners is so important, and especially for us trail runners who are also asking our feet to take us over uneven, slippery, and wet terrain – for hours and hours at a time, if you have a penchant for long-distance and ultra running.
-Running is not bad for your feet if you look after them appropriately!
+Running itself is not bad for your feet, if you look after them appropriately!
+That said, if you experience sore feet from running and the foot pain is stopping you from getting out there, this is less than fun, so hopefully the advice in this foot care for runners post will help you get back out on the trails quickly.

-In this post we cover the main ways we care for our runners feet, before, during and after running, to help recovery, reduce the chance of injuring our feet when running, and look after them so that they will hopefully carry us for many more miles to come.
-We also share our thoughts on some common questions on foot care for runners – while we are not professionals in foot care, we have run many trail miles on our own feet, and have our own views on the best way to look after our feet for the long run (pun intended :-)).
+In this post we cover the main ways we care for our runners feet, before, during and after running, to help recovery, reduce the chance of injuring our feet and getting foot pain when running, and look after them so that they will hopefully carry us for many more miles to come.
+We also share our thoughts on some common questions on foot care for runners – while we are not professionals in foot care, we have run many trail miles on our own feet, have experienced our fair share of sore feet from running, and have our own views on the best way to look after our feet for the long run (pun intended :-)).

 1. Wear the right trail running shoes

 Where to start… there is so much choice out there when it comes to running and even trail running shoes that it can be hard to know where to start, especially if you are relatively new to running.
-Wearing the right trail running shoes is a fundamental MUST for any trail runner, whether you’re new or experienced, if you are to get the most enjoyment out of your time on the trails, and to reduce the possibility of acute and long-term injuries to your feet.
+Wearing the right trail running shoes is a fundamental MUST for any trail runner, whether you’re new or experienced, if you are to get the most enjoyment out of your time on the trails, and to reduce the possibility of foot pain resulting from acute and long-term injuries to your feet, as well as generally from not running in shoes that are the right fit for your feet.

 Our guide to the best trail running shoes is a great place to start, and it’s regularly updated including many brands and styles of trail running shoes that we have personally tried, tested and reviewed.